vishvAsa/notes/content/computing/programming/programmingLanguages/general_purpose/java.md

 outStream object will have methods like setContentType, setEncoding, println.

 ### Mapping to URL
-One then maps a url to a servlet in the WEB-INF.xml file, using the \verb'<servlet>' and other tags.
+One then maps a url to a servlet in the WEB-INF.xml file, using the `<servlet>` and other tags.

 ## General
 <div class="spreadsheet" src="../java.toml" fullHeightWithRowsPerScreen=8> </div>